-InstFix iterates over a list of known registry values and checks its types.
+InstFix iterates over a list of known registry values and checks their types.
 If a type does not match the expected type, InstFix converts the value appropriately and stores it as the correct and expected registry type.
 The list currently contains only EDEVMON registry values located under the registry key HKLM\System\CurrentControlSet\Control\Class.
-Each registry value that needs to be converted will first be backed-up to a separate REG file when using the -b switch.
+Each registry value that needs to be converted will first be backed up to a separate REG file when using the -b switch.

 Note: Third-party software that sets registry values using the wrong registry types and then tries to read the fixed values may stop working properly.
 This issue needs to be reported as a software bug to the third-party application vendor.